 The Japanese can be tricky about medications and supplements in your luggage.

-However, If you use CBD-containing products to help you relax, or certain stimulants to pep you up, they may not be allowed into Japan.
+However, If you use CBD-containing products to help you relax or certain stimulants to pep you up, they may not be allowed in Japan.

 You must check the rules before packing anything that the country deems as a narcotic – and don’t think this just means prescription drugs, or anything illegal, this might be something you can buy over the counter at home.

 If the above makes you nervous, that’s okay.
-Start taking the pycnogenol at home and have one on the plane – and then buy some in Japan.
+Start taking the pycnogenol at home, have one on the plane – and then buy some in Japan.

 Once You Arrive